 Loosely translated, let’s show an appreciation for one another’s time, and set the tone as equals exploring joining together to solve an issue.
 Set expectations.

 Before presenting your organization, uncover the funders’ giving priorities and the “why” behind them.
-As they share insights don’t jump in with “we do that” – Instead, wait.
-You’re gathering information now that will inform your presentation/case for support.
+As they share insights don’t jump in with “we do that” or anything that shines the light back on your work.
+Instead, wait.
+You’re gathering information now that will inform your presentation/case for support at the right time.

 For each question, if you feel there is more to uncover that is important then you can explore it further with “Tell me more…”